arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 <div class = "options">
 <b style="color: rgb(var(--color-highlight));">Another option</b><br>
 Another way to indicate a range of Unicode characters is to use the Unicode number of the symbol.
-For example, the [Hebrew](https://en.wikipedia.org/wiki/List_of_Unicode_characters#:~:text=Unicode%20version%206.0-,Hebrew,-%5Bedit%5D) letter א (Aleph, the first l etter of the hebrew alphabet) appears in Unicode at the position 05D0.
-The letter ת (Tav, the last letter) is at position 05EA.
+For example, the [Hebrew](https://en.wikipedia.org/wiki/List_of_Unicode_characters#:~:text=Unicode%20version%206.0-,Hebrew,-%5Bedit%5D) letter א (Aleph, the first letter of the hebrew alphabet) appears in Unicode as U+05D0.
+The letter ת (Tav, the last letter) is at U+05EA.

 You might have an English-only keyboard and only know how to add Hebrew letters by copy-paste.
 That's a pain, especially if you're going to refer to these letters a few times.
 Also, you might not be sure what order to put the range in, using the actual letters.
 After all, regex is typically written left to right, but Hebrew is written right to left.
 Is the correct form `[ת-א]` or `[א-ת]`?
 Tricky!

-In cases like this, where you can't easily type a symbol, you may instead want to indicate Unicode positions using `\x` followed by the four digit position (depending on the regex parser, you might add the number with or without enclosing curly braces).
+In cases like this, where you can't easily type a symbol, you may instead want to indicate Unicode positions using `\x` followed by the four digit Unicode position (depending on the regex parser, you might add the number with or without enclosing curly braces).
 Therefore, if you wanted the alphabet starting with א , you could use `[א-ת]`(because Hebrew is written right to left, this range is written in that direction) or `[\x{05D0}-\x{05EA}]`.
 Unicode ranges are written left to right, regardless of the underlying symbols.

 Try the correct [right-to-left range notation of `[א-ת]`](https://regex101.com/r/9B6mzl), the incorrect [left-to-right range notation of `[ת-א]`](https://regex101.com/r/aODZog), and the correct [unicode range notation of `[\x{05D0}-\x{05EA}]`](https://regex101.com/r/z8Ygap/1) in Regex 101!